kinosian/snapple-facts-api/README.md

 # snapple-facts-api
-An API for retrieving Snapple Facts.
+An API for retrieving Snapple Facts!